MRCR v2 (8-needle)

 FAQ

-Common questions about MRCR v2 (8-needle).
+Common questions about the MRCR v2 (8-needle) benchmark and leaderboard.

 What is the MRCR v2 (8-needle) benchmark?